 by Tracy Johnson

-Everyone is aware that attention is at a premium.
+Listeners make fast decisions.
+Like it.
+Hate it.
+It’s for me.
+It’s not for me.
+We all know that attention is at a premium.
 You have 7 seconds to hook the audience and get them interested.
-But even if the hook is interesting, it doesn’t mean they’ll be compelled to continue listening.
-That’s why your hooks have to target emotions.
+I call it the 7 second challenge.
+But even if the hook is fast and to the point, it doesn’t mean listeners will be compelled to continue listening.
+That’s why hooks have to target emotions.

-That’s why logical and informational hooks are a waste of time.
+And that’s why the opening line that connects to a feeling provides a greater chance of leading listeners deeper into a break.
+Logical and informational hooks are a waste of time.
 Hooks that target emotions are the only way to tilt the scale in your favor.

-Obviously, Singh interesting with a provocative hook immediately is important.
-And it’s easy to understand that appealing to an emotion is a good idea.
+Obviously, starting an interesting break with a provocative hook is a good idea.
+And it’s easy to understand that appealing to emotion is a good idea.

-That’s probably more emotions than you want to target.
-So simplify it by focusing on Plutchik’s 8 core emotions:
+But even this wheel is probably more emotions than any personality wants (or is able) to target.
+So let’s simplify it by focusing on Plutchik’s 8 core emotions:

 Will your children may be exposed to a potentially deadly virus…at daycare?”

 It gets attention by sounding an alarm.
-It challenges the comfort zone.
-This is an extreme example, of course.
-But you get the idea.
+This type of hook challenges the listener’s comfort zone.
+This is an extreme example, but you get the idea.

-But along with fear comes the opposite: Safety and reassurance that all is okay in their world is also a strong emotion.
-That may fit your personality better, and it appeal is similar.
+By the way, for each emotion, the opposite can also be a target: Safety and reassurance that all is okay is also a strong emotion.
+That may fit your personality brand better, and the appeal is similar.

-Hooking your audience with a line that causes instant anger may be polarizing, but it will keep them into your content.
+Hooking the audience with a quick line that causes instant anger may be polarizing, but it will lure an audience into the content.

-You don’t want to over-use this emotion because it can be pretty depressing and affect your brand image, but appealing to sympathy or empathy can be a powerful way to get into a break.
 I’ll never forget the Monday morning after Princess Diana died (August, 1997).
-That morning, Jeff & Jer started their show by saying,
+That morning, Jeff & Jer started their show saying,

 If you’re like us, you’re not feeling very good this morning.
 And we just can’t do our regular show.
 So if you want to talk about what happened, maybe we can be each other’s support group.

 The opposite of sadness is joy.
 There’s something contagious about celebration, hope and a positive outlook.
-Starting a break in a way that causes the audience to feel good should be a primary goal.
+Starting a break to cause the audience to feel good should be a primary goal.
+And this is sustainable!

-Making a new discovery can also hook them, as long as it’s about something that actually matters to them.
-Informing with facts or details about the mundane isn’t exciting.
-It’s an ordeal.
+Making a new discovery can also be a strong hook, as long as it’s about something that actually matters to them.
+Information with mundane facts isn’t exciting.

 How would you like to have your SUV drive you to work each day?
 We’re one step closer, and it’s going to rock your world.